coracle-social/pomade/README.md

 See [the readme](frost-taproot-rust/README.md) for configuration and deployment.

-### pomade-signer
+### pomade-signer-rust

-Rust HTTP signer server with sled storage, email-based recovery, proof-of-work registration, and rate limiting.
+Rust signer server with sled storage.

 See [the readme](pomade-signer-rust/README.md) for configuration and deployment.